tomzx/blog.tomrochette.com-content/agi/prototypes/php-brain/article.md

 * Given a specific amount of memory space for storage and temporary computation, the process should stay within these boundaries at the price of losing existing information.
 * Querying for a string should be done in constant time.
 Given a deadline, the result should either be a result or a failure to find the answer.
 Common knowledge should be more readily accessible than less frequently used knowledge.
 In the latter case, it is acceptable to spend more time retrieving said information (similar to how splay tree would optimize their tree).

-In order to have a common knowledge base during the rest of our tests, we will build on a small subset of articles from wikipedia.
+In order to have a common knowledge base during the rest of our tests, we will build on a small subset of articles from Wikipedia.
 The list can be found [here](assets/txt/articles.txt).
 It consists of about 200 articles with varying amount of content.

 Using an implementation of the previously mentioned strategy yields the following results: